Leigh-Ola/VueJs-Group-Chat-App/article/README.md

 //
 }
 ```
-- Then we sent the data to our NodeJs server via a POST request to the `/message` endpoint:
+- Then we sent the data to our NodeJS server via a POST request to the `/message` endpoint:
 ```javascript
 fetch("/message", {
   method: "POST",